THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 # Intel 8085 Microprocessor Simulator

 A Python-based simulator for the Intel 8085 microprocessor with a graphical user interface.
-This simulator allows you to write, assemble, and execute 8085 assembly code while visualizing the CPU state, memory contents, and program execution.
+This simulator allows you to write, assemble, and execute 8085 assembly code while visualizing the CPU state, memory contents, and program execution. **Now with AI-powered code explanation!**

 > **Note:** This project is currently under active development.
 Features and functionality may change as development progresses.